malscan/malscan/README.md

 * SSH Access

 ## Installation

+#### CentOS 6, CentOS 7, Ubuntu 14.04

+* Run the following command from within the terminal to install Malscan automatically: `wget https://raw.githubusercontent.com/jgrancell/Malscan/1.5.0-dev/install.sh && bash install.sh`
+* Follow the guided installer in the terminal to complete the installation, configuration, and initial whitelisting process.

+#### Other Operating Systems
 * Step 1: Install ClamAV on your server
   * For Redhat/CentOS:
     * Install the EPEL Repository using `yum install epel-release`
     * Install clamav using `yum install clamav`
+    * Some variants of CentOS may not include freshclam in the clamav package.
+If your CentOS does not include this, you also need use `yum install clamav-update`
   * For Debian/Ubuntu, install directly from the repositories using `apt-get install clamav`
 * Step 2: Navigate to your clamav directory.
   * For RedHat/CentOS: `cd /usr/local/share/clamav`